brigadier/epo/README.md

 ### ToDo
-* Switch for on/off unicode:characters_to_list in string translations.
 * Support for Macros
 * Customization, such as names of input and output files
 * Extraction of comments for translators